Send Close Add comments: (status displays here)

 The idea that "Love" is god is that of love of anything other than Jesus and God is a "god" rather than Jesus and God.
 Love as a total devotion can be considered as a "desire".

-14. Matthew 6:24 Love and hate
+35. Matthew 6:24 Love

 Verse routeMatthew 6:24 No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
-Ye cannot serve God and mammon. [kjv]
+Ye can not serve God and mammon. [kjv]

 Verse routeουδεις δυναται δυσιν κυριοις δουλευειν η γαρ τον ενα μισησει και τον ετερον αγαπησει η ενος ανθεξεται και του ετερου καταφρονησει ου δυνασθε θεω δουλευειν και μαμωνα [gnt]